Girl Scouts Go Silver for a Good Cause

 In 2015, Troop 72855 from Girl Scouts of Eastern Massachusetts earned their Silver Award by prompting their city to recognize women in their Veterans Day observances.
 Thank you for your service, girls!

 And there’s so much more where that came from.
-Learn more about going Silver!
+Learn more about being a Silver Award Girl Scout!